igoravl/TfsCmdlets/docs/cmdlets/WorkItem/Linking/Get-TfsWorkItemLink.md

 title: Get-TfsWorkItemLink
 breadcrumbs: [ "WorkItem", "Linking" ]
 parent: "WorkItem.Linking"
-description: "Gets the links in a work item."
+description: "Gets the links in a work item. "
 remarks:
 parameterSets:
   "_All_": [  ]